natefinch/npf/content/blog/happy-path-myth.md

 Your code has a lot of code paths.
 They are all equally valid to the computer.
 They all add up to what your code is *supposed* to do.
-They should be all equally valid to you, the programmer, and to someone else, the person who has to read and understand your code 18 months down the road.
+They should be all equally valid to you, the programmer, and to the person who has to read and understand your code 18 months down the road.

 Let's look at some code, and try to figure out what the happy path is: